Jim answers questions from fellow Drillers

 The core of my take on it is this: I don’t think marketers should be looking for defects in “marketing programs”, as some suggest.
 I think Six Sigma Marketers should be looking for defects in the resulting “products” of these marketing program “plants” or “lines” – the customers they create.

-Anyway, I hope you enjoy the article, and any comments on the idea of Six Sigma Marketing are welcome, particularly from engineers.
+Anyway, I hope you enjoy this Q & A, and any comments on the idea of Six Sigma Marketing are welcome, particularly from engineers.

 Let’s do some Drillin’!

-But people seem to want real-time web analytics, which are of course more expensive.
-Is there a case to be made for real-time, and how would you go about justifying the additional expense?
+But more people seem to want detailed / enhanced real-time digital analytics, which are of course more expensive.
+Is there a case to be made for this idea, and how would you go about justifying the additional expense?

 A: There is a profit opportunity in virtually every business for real-time analytics, but the opportunity will probably be very different for each business.
 I think this idea is so important that I’m going to spend a significant amount of time not answering this question specifically, but using a “business model” to explain it.
 I really want people to think about the following and then relate it to their own businesses.